Platform Income from Multiple Countries?

 Multiple platforms, multiple 1099-Ks

-A founder using Stripe for direct sales, Gumroad for digital products, and Teachable for courses may receive three separate 1099-Ks.
+A founder using Stripe for direct sales, Gumroad for digital products, and Teachable for courses gets three separate 1099-Ks.
 Each reports gross volume through that platform.
-None of them coordinate with each other.
+None of them talk to each other.

-Your tax return needs to reconcile all of them with your actual income.
-If total 1099-K income across three platforms is $80,000 but your reported gross revenue is $65,000 (because $15,000 was refunds, chargebacks, and duplicate payments), you need documentation that explains the gap.
+Your tax return has to reconcile all of them.
+If total 1099-K income across three platforms is $80,000 but your reported gross revenue is $65,000 (because $15,000 was refunds, chargebacks, and duplicate payments), you need documentation explaining the gap.
 Without it, the IRS sees unreported income.

-The payment processor comparison maps the structural differences between processors — including which ones issue 1099-Ks and which handle tax remittance on your behalf.
-This distinction matters because platforms like Paddle act as the Merchant of Record, meaning they report the income as their own (with a payout to you) rather than reporting your gross sales to the IRS.
+The payment processor comparison covers which processors issue 1099-Ks and which handle tax remittance for you.
+That distinction matters because platforms like Paddle act as the Merchant of Record.
+They report the income as their own (with a payout to you) rather than reporting your gross sales to the IRS.

 VAT/GST obligations from platform sales

-If you sell to customers in the EU, UK, Australia, or other jurisdictions with digital services taxes, those sales may trigger VAT or GST obligations regardless of where you are located.
+Sell to customers in the EU, UK, or Australia?
+Those sales may trigger VAT or GST obligations regardless of where you are located.
+Most founders selling digital products globally have no idea this is the case.

 EU VAT on digital services

-The EU's One-Stop Shop (OSS) framework requires that businesses selling digital services to EU consumers charge VAT at the rate applicable in the customer's country.
+The EU's One-Stop Shop (OSS) framework requires businesses selling digital services to EU consumers to charge VAT at the customer's local rate.
 For 2026:

-- EU threshold: If your total EU B2C digital sales exceed EUR 10,000 per year, you charge VAT at the customer's local rate (ranging from 17% in Luxembourg to 27% in Hungary)
+- EU threshold: Total EU B2C digital sales above EUR 10,000/year means you charge VAT at the customer's local rate (17% in Luxembourg up to 27% in Hungary)

-- Below threshold: You can charge your home country's VAT rate (or zero if you are outside the EU)
+- Below threshold: You can charge your home country's VAT rate (or zero if outside the EU)

-- OSS registration: Allows you to file a single VAT return covering all EU member states
+- OSS registration: File a single VAT return covering all EU member states

-If you sell a $50 digital product to a customer in Germany, you owe 19% VAT on that sale — $9.50 to the German tax authority.
-If you sell to a French customer, you owe 20%.
+Sell a $50 digital product to someone in Germany?
+You owe 19% VAT on that sale, $9.50 to the German tax authority.
+France?
+20%.
 Each sale generates a VAT obligation in the customer's country.

 Some platforms handle this for you.
 Paddle, Lemon Squeezy, and Gumroad (when acting as merchant of record) collect and remit VAT on your behalf.
-Stripe does not — you are responsible.
-The Stripe vs Paddle vs Lemon Squeezy comparison maps which platforms handle tax remittance and which leave it to you.
+Stripe does not.
+The Stripe vs Paddle vs Lemon Squeezy comparison breaks down which platforms handle tax remittance and which leave it to you.

 UK VAT

 The UK's digital services VAT applies to non-UK businesses selling to UK consumers.
-There is no registration threshold for non-established businesses — any B2C digital sale to a UK customer triggers a UK VAT obligation.
-The rate is 20%.
+There is no registration threshold for non-established businesses.
+Any B2C digital sale to a UK customer triggers the obligation.
+Rate: 20%.

 Australia GST